1. Falling Dream

 And so here he is.
 Her face—it’s everywhere.
 His life has become a blur of story and reality, and only her face seems to add clarity and meaning.
-Yet…”Make me rise and shine,/ I’m so anxious to have you/ Sometimes I have them nightmares”.
+Yet, “Make me rise and shine/ I’m so anxious to have you/ Sometimes I have them nightmares”.
 Her face and voice echo in and out of existence as he spirals further into limbo.
 In and out, back and forth, near and far; her face pops in and out of existence to him.
-Yet, what does this mean for her?
-If this story is out of his control, where will it go from here?
+What does this mean for her?
+If this story is now outside of his control, where will it go from here?

 As our author mourns the passing of his love, it is guilt that he feels most.
 He knows that he caused it.
 There’s no other way.
 And how could he possibly mend this problem?

 “Safe in the dark/ Let’s hit a new ‘low’ this time”.
 So, safe in the darkness of the upstairs room—safe in the darkness of his own reclusion and mind—he ponders.
 He considers taking his own life.
 He considers the glint of the window in front of him.
 He ponders the lethal drop to the ground.

 He also ponders his own actions.
 Why had he gotten so wrapped up in his story?
 Why had he pushed away all that he loved?
 Now it was too late.
 They were gone, and he is alone.
 Alone, that is, with nothing but a bottle for comfort.
 “Yet another sip/ To gain perspective, to accept the change/ And mend my ways/ Mend my ways?”